 A short time after beginning the vitamin D supplement and balancing out my vitamin A intake with it, I began to notice other unusual symptoms.
 While I didn’t feel sick or anything like that, not even that fatigued, my body felt like it was heavy.
 It was a strange feeling, not something I was used to experiencing.
 It was not like the heaviness I would sometimes feel during an allergic reaction.
 One night, I woke up fatigued and hungry, as if I were deficient in something.
 I decided to drink a nutrition shake I had sitting in the refrigerator.
 I drank it and went back to bed.
 I could feel myself getting better and the heaviness feeling disappearing.
 I was amazed.
 Whenever I felt unwell after that, I would just drink a shake.
 Curious as to how the shake could be helping me so tremendously, I decided to check out the percentages of the vitamins and minerals included.
 It didn’t seem like it was a vitamin A or vitamin D issue since these were balanced in the nutrition shake.
 Two that stood out were vitamin C and vitamin E, which were both included at 100% of the RDA.
 I figured there was no way I could be low in vitamin C. I eat plenty of fruits and vegetables that are high in vitamin C. Vitamin E was the one that ended up arousing my curiosity.
 Over time, I tried incorporating more foods high in vitamin E into my diet and could tell a difference.
 However, I was frustrated because some of the best sources, wheat germ oil and sunflower seeds, were basically off-limits to me.
 Wheat germ oil was out due to my allergy, and sunflower seeds are very high in copper.
 I decided to do the best I could with peanuts, tree nuts, and seeds that I could incorporate and balance more easily with zinc when needed.
 I added hemp seeds and pine nuts to my diet, which both have a good balance of copper to zinc.
 I started using sunflower oil and sesame oil and found they were great to use for dressing salads.
 I found that the Bai Cocofusion drinks had some vitamin E and used them as a low-calorie alternative to get more vitamin E when needed.
 I had stopped using vegetable-oil based spreads when I realized that my Smart Balance was fortified with vitamin D. Earth Balance does not fortify its spreads, and I was able to find one that I could use.
 I’ll use it instead of butter when I feel I need to increase my vitamin E.

-I’ve not had any trouble with possible new deficiencies since fixing my issues with vitamin E. I believe that my supplement regimen, which consists of a complete omega capsule, a 400 IU vitamin D supplement, and two probiotic capsules a day will continue to work as long as my diet provides enough of the other vitamins and minerals in a good balance.
+I’ve not had any trouble with possible new deficiencies since fixing my issues with vitamin E. (Note: Please read this post for an update on vitamin E.) I believe that my supplement regimen, which consists of a complete omega capsule, a 400 IU vitamin D supplement, and two probiotic capsules a day will continue to work as long as my diet provides enough of the other vitamins and minerals in a good balance.
 With this in mind, I’ve gone ahead and updated my original post on my supplement regimen, Vitamins and Supplements I Use.